tinymce/tinymce-docs/ui-components/dialog.md

 ## Redial

-**Redial** is an advanced concept that allows developers to replace the contents of a dialog with a new configuration.
-This can be used for:
+**Redial** is a concept that allows developers to replace a dialog's configuration with a new configuration.
+This can be used for advanced applications such as:

-* Programmatically changing the information displayed in a dialog while it is open
+* Programmatically changing the information displayed in a dialog while it is open.
-* Changing panel components on user action e.g. updating the options in a `selectbox` component based on user input to another interactive component
+* Changing panel components on user action.
+For example, updating the options in a `selectbox` component based on user input to another interactive component.
-* Creating a multipage form where a button leads to the next page
+* Creating a multipage form where a button leads to the next page.

 To redial a dialog, pass a new dialog configuration to the `redial()` method from the [dialog instance API](#dialoginstanceapi).

 > Note: At the moment, Redial does not support partial dialog replacement or the replacement of specific components.
 Redial must be passed an entire dialog configuration.

-See the [redial example](#interactiveexampleusingredial) for more information on how to use redial.
+See the [redial example](#interactiveexampleusingredial) for more information on how to use Redial.

 ## Examples